OmerErkan/InfonalJavaTask/README.md

 #                    INFONAL JAVA DEVELOPER

 This is a dynamic web project that is about user managment application.
-In this project, users can be added, deleted, and updtaded to in database and showed them in browser.
+In this project, users can be added, deleted, and updated to in database and showed them in browser.

 #                   GENERAL REQUIREMENTS